 Fact or myth but can a low carb diet improve your fertility chances and help you get pregnant?
 A study on The Effect of Low Carbohydrate Diets on Fertility Hormones and Outcomes in Overweight and Obese Women seems to think so.

 Dietitian Melanie McGrice had seen too many women in her clinic in tears after a miscarriage, or another failed IVF cycle.

 “I had read all of the current research and knew that there must be something more,” says McGrice.

-Weight and what we eat can affect fertility
+Weight and what low carb food we eat

 So she and colleague, Judi Porter, from the Department of Nutrition and Dietetics at Monash University, began a more in-depth review of the evidence.